-Driving less and reducing energy consumption are effective ways to reduce carbon emissions.
-The JCCSF promotes clean commuting to its employees through commuter benefits and a dedicated JCCSF 511 Ride Match website.
+- The JCCSF promotes clean commuting to its employees to reduce carbon emissions through commuter benefits and a dedicated JCCSF 511 Ride Match website.
 Using the 511 Rideshare website, employees can find carpool matches among fellow staff members or in the 511 rideshare community.
-To learn more go to www.ridematch.511.org.
+To learn more go to www.ridematch.511.org

-During the month of October Bay Area businesses competed in the Great Race for Clean Air sponsored by the Bay Area Air District and 511 Rideshare to see whose employees can reduce the most CO2 by ridesharing, biking, walking, or riding transit to work.
-While participating in the Great Race for Clean Air, JCCSF employees reduced a total of 1,732 lbs of CO2!
+- During the months of March & April the JCCSF participated in the Great Race for Clean Air sponsored by the Bay Area Air District and 511 Rideshare.
+JCCSF employees reduced a total of 6,573 lbs of CO2 by ridesharing, biking, walking, or riding transit to work!

 - Green Seal certified cleaning supplies